namin/llm-verified-with-monte-carlo-tree-search/README.md

 - [ ] Support other verifiers in addition to Dafny:
   - [ ] Coq
 - [ ] Design a steerable interaction to give human or tool feedback to the LLM.
+- [ ] Design a reinforcement learning scheme, whereas the LLM learns from trial.

 ## Credits